 Overall, as with most indicators, you probably don’t need it as you can read momentum information directly from your chart.
 HOWEVER, never let anyone tell you that indicators don’t work.
 They do!
 It just comes down to how you use them.

-Indicators are great trading tools which offer objective and easily to interpret information.
+Indicators are great trading tools which offer objective and easy to interpret information.
 In the case of the MACD, the indicator is ideal when it comes to analyzing momentum and also finding new trends.